que-etc/resize-observer-polyfill/README.md

 ### idleTimeot

 In the first place this implementation relies on `transitionstart` & `animationstart` events or documents' `getAnimations` method for tracking active animations.
 If some of the above approaches is not supported it will use a repeatable update cycle whose minimal duration equals to the `idleTimeout` value.
-This cycle will be used only after mutations of DOM attributes like `class` or `style` and it will repeat itself when it detects changes in elemenets that are observed.
+This cycle will be used only after mutations of DOM attributes like `class` or `style` and it will repeat itself when it detects changes in elements that are observed.

 Default timeout value is `50` milliseconds and you can increase it to match the delay of transitions, e.g. when transition starts with the delay of `500` milliseconds you can set `ResizeObserver.idleTimeout = 500` to the corresponding value.
 Note that even if transitions don't have a delay it's still safer to leave the default value.